Specification for I3C Vendor-Specific Extended Capabilities

 Bus Write Transaction

-The Bus Write Transaction is acknowledged by the Device if the transaction address matches the Device address and the R/W bit is set to 1.
+The Bus Write Transaction is acknowledged by the Device if the transaction address matches the Device address and the RnW bit is set to 0.
 The Target Device writes incoming bytes to the TTI RX Data Queue.
 After the transaction ends, a TTI RX Descriptor is generated and pushed to the TTI RX Descriptor Queue for the software access.
+Then, interrupt RX_DESC_STAT is raised.

 In-Band Interrupts